nokia/OSSMediator/MediatorSetup/README.md

 The setup should be ready, and you can access the PM and FM dashboards from your browser at `http://<your_Ip_address>:3000/dashboards`.
 The Grafana dashboards will appear with login prompt and default credentials are `admin` with password `admin`.

+* In case the user’s password is updated, execute `sudo ./storesecret.sh` and input the updated password, then execute `sudo ./startup.sh` to restart the modules again.

 # Installation steps with pre-installed elasticsearch:

 1. Follow step 1- 5 from the above installation steps.